 “Journal publishing today is like smoking in the 1980s: experts agree it’s bad, and companies make billions from it.
 None of this is a secret: the scholarly community knows the fees charged by corporate journal publishers aren’t justified by the final product.”

-How will academic-led journals and presses take down such publisher giants?
+How can academic-led journals and presses compete with such publisher giants?

-As discussed in Scholastica’s white paper, “Democratizing Academic Journals: Technology, Services, and Open Access,” the power of academic-led publishing is its ability to accelerate the atomization of journals by breaking up the trifecta of publishing factors that have allowed a few publishers to control swaths of titles:
+As discussed in Scholastica’s white paper, “Democratizing Academic Journals: Technology, Services, and Open Access,” the power of academic-led publishing is its ability to accelerate the atomization of journals.
+This can happen through academic-led publishers breaking up the trifecta of factors that have allowed a few corporate publishers to control swaths of titles:

 - Centralized control of research - particularly in the form of copyright ownership